 Nerve Visualization using Phenoxazine-Based Near-Infrared Fluorophores to Guide Prostatectomy

-Lei Wang, Antonio R. Montaño, Anas M. Masillati, Jocelyn A. Jones, Connor W. Barth, Jason R. Combs, Sashini Udeshika Kumarapeli, Nourhan A. Shams, Nynke S. van den Berg, Alexander L. Antaris, S. N. Galvis, Ian McDowall, Syed Zaki Husain Rizvi, Adam W.G.
+Lei G. Wang, Antonio R. Montaño, Anas M. Masillati, Jocelyn A. Jones, Connor W. Barth, Jason R. Combs, Sashini Udeshika Kumarapeli, Nourhan A. Shams, Nynke S. van den Berg, Alexander L. Antaris, S. N. Galvis, Ian McDowall, Syed Zaki Husain Rizvi, Adam W.G.
 Alani, Jonathan M. Sorger, Summer L. Gibbs

 Research output: Contribution to journalArticlepeer-review